ecor/GSODDB/README.md

-# GSODDB :Global Summaary of Day (GSOD)  Database source code (R Packege / PostgreSQL Code)
+# GSODDB :Global Summaary of Day (GSOD)  Database source code (R Package / PostgreSQL Code)

 This  database contains a schema with 3 tables (see below).